 A study by Balch, J. K., Bradley, B. A., D'Antonio, C. M., & Gómez‐Dans, J. found that cheatgrass-dominated landscapes were more than were four times more likely to ignite than native vegetation types.
 They also documented that these cheatgrass controlled landscapes were more vulnerable to the largest fires recorded during this twenty year study (Balch et al., 2013).
 Cheatgrass is flammable 4 to 6 weeks sooner than native plants and is susceptible to wildfire 1 to 2 months longer than native perennials (Platt and Jackman, 1946).
 The “cheatgrass-wildfire cycle” can be detrimental to the native ecosystems affected by frequent fires because excessive wildfires reduce native plant diversity and recovery times.
 An excess of desiccated cheatgrass has increased the frequency of wildland fires with intervals now less than 5 years on average in certain southern Idaho rangelands (Pellant, 1990).

 There have been numerous studies that have attempted to delineate cheatgrass from the landscape using remotely sensed technologies and a variety of methodologies.
-Landsat TM/ETM+, Advanced Very High Resolution Radiometer, and Moderate Resolution Imaging Sprectro-radiometer (MODIS) have been used to detect the amplified precipitation response of cheatgrass using NDVI image differencing techniques for years that had experienced high levels of rainfall (Bradley and Mustard, 2005; Clinton and Potter et al., 2010).
+Landsat TM/ETM+, Advanced Very High Resolution Radiometer (AVHRR), and Moderate Resolution Imaging Sprectro-radiometer (MODIS) have been used to detect the amplified precipitation response of cheatgrass using Normalized Differenced Vegetation Index (NDVI) image differencing techniques for years that had experienced high levels of rainfall (Bradley and Mustard, 2005; Clinton and Potter et al., 2010).
 Other studies have used the early phenology (green-up and senescence) of cheatgrass to map its distribution from differenced images combined with decision-tree-based-classification (Peterson, 2003; Bradley and Mustard, 2008, Baraldi and Puzzolo et al., 2006).
-These studies employ vegetation indices to help delineate cheatgrass and the Normalized Differenced Vegetation Index (NDVI),
+These studies employ vegetation indices to help delineate cheatgrass and the (NDVI),

 NDVI= NIR-REDNIR+RED, (1)